BestTimesToVisit.com Logo

 money

-The currency is the Bosnian Convertible Mark (BAM).
-While credit cards are accepted in larger hotels and some restaurants, cash is king in smaller shops, markets, and for local transport.
-Exchange money at official exchange offices (mjenjačnica) rather than at banks for better rates.
+While credit cards are accepted in larger establishments, cash is king in many smaller shops, markets, and cafes.
+Exchange your currency at official exchange offices (mjenjačnica) rather than banks for better rates, and always check the displayed rate before exchanging.

 transport